mk-fg/hwctl/README.rst

 holding damn thing in your hand already :)

-Should be combined with any kind of notification or control/signaling scripts (e.g. notify-send, rp2040-neopixels_ above or timed-ble-beacon_ stuff) to do something notable on desktop/network or in the physical world via ``[action: ...]`` sections in the config file.
+Should be combined with any kind of notification or control/signaling scripts (e.g. notify-send, mpy-neopixels_ above or timed-ble-beacon_ stuff) to do something notable on desktop/network or in the physical world via ``[action: ...]`` sections in the config file.